martinerk0/dustbot/index.md

 ## DustBot Robot documentation

 - ### 3d model
+- iterated developments how requirements ands ideas changed - iterated development of robot design
+- Requirement
-o	Iterated developments how requirements ands ideas changed - iterated development of robot design o	Requirement o	Reuse of 3rd party models aka case for raspberry or camera
+- Reuse of 3rd party models aka case for raspberry or camera

 - ### modelling tool
 - There are lot of expressive software to model physical things, but we chose thingiverse.com since we did not have any previous experience with 3D modelling